-Modern: We will explore the different styles and teachings of these modern choreographers through watching documentaries and reading articles.
+Modern Students will continue explore the different styles and teachings of these modern choreographers through watching documentaries and reading articles.
 Students will be able to think outside the box and create movement sequences according to a style of the given modern choreographer.

 - 1. Parallel work

 - 2. Spiral (torso)

 - 3. Floor work

 - 4. Flexed feet vs. pointed/stretched feet

 - 5. Pirouette (in parallel) spin on one leg

-- 6. Extension (called "scale" in gymnastics; like a bailet arabesque)
+- 6. Extension (called "scale" in gymnastics; like a ballet arabesque)

 - 7. Leaps

 - 8. Fall and recovery

 - 9. Contraction

 - 10. Extensions

-- 11. Grapevine